-The appliances (stove, refrigerator, outdoor grills, etc.) and equipment (hot water heater, furnace generator, etc.) typically operate on LP gas.
-LP gas is flammable and is contained under high pressure.
+The appliances (stove, refrigerator, etc.) and equipment (hot water heater, furnace generator, etc.) typically operate on Propane gas.
+Propane gas is flammable and is contained under high pressure.
 Improper use may result in a fire and/or explosion.
-Be sure to follow all instructions and warnings in this manual (see page xxx) as well as the specific owners' manuals of the appliances and equipment.
+Be sure to follow all instructions and warnings in this manual as well as the specific owners' manuals of the appliances and equipment.